-In July 2000, the Company issued 96,000 shares of common stock for costs and services valued at \$20,000.
-In 2001 the Company and stockholders elected to cancel the stock and the liability was re-established in the Accounts Payable - related parties section of the balance sheet.
+In July 2000, the Company issued 384,000 shares of common stock for costs and services valued at \$20,000.
+In 2001 the Company and stockholders elected to cancel the stock and the liability was reestablished in the Accounts Payable section of the balance sheet.

-In May 2007, five stockholders returned 565,000 shares of common stock to the treasury, which were subsequently canceled.
+In May 2007, five stockholders returned 2,260,000 shares of common stock to the treasury, which were subsequently canceled.
 The shares were originally issued for cash and the shareholders returned the shares to the Company for no consideration.

-In December, 2007, the Company issued 100,000 shares of common stock in settlement of debt of \$8,000 (\$.08 per share).
+In December 2007, the Company issued 400,000 shares of common stock in settlement of debt of \$8,000 (\$.02 per share).

-NOTE 6 - Changes Resulting From Stock Split
+NOTE 6 - Common Stock Forward Split

-In January 2008 the Board of Directors approved a 2-for-1 forward stock split which was effective February 15, 2008.
+The Board of Directors approved a 2-for-1 forward stock split which became effective February 19, 2008.
 Customary notification of the forward split was provided to the OTC Bulletin Board and it effected the split on February 19, 2008.
 The financial statements for all periods presented have been restated to reflect this stock split.